weijianzhg/weijianzhg.github.io/_posts/2021-12-06-custom-machine-learning-model.md

 model = MLModel()
 ```

-Let's first train the model on the Iris dataset.
+We can now train the model on the Iris dataset.

 ```python